-While other scaffolding providers would have implemented more expensive options, Scaffolding Solutions opted for a more creative approach.
+While other scaffolding system providers would have implemented more expensive options, Scaffolding Solutions opted for a more creative and economical approach.

-To secure swing stage scaffolding to a building with no roof anchors or tieback points, we decided to run tieback anchors across the 300-foot roof and secure them to the opposing side of the building with parapet hooks.
-From there, a line was run down to the ground from the hooks with a counterweight to provide extra stability.
+We decided to run tieback anchors across the 300-foot roof and secure them to the opposing side of the building with parapet hooks.
+This method allowed us to secure swing stage scaffolding to an area with no roof anchors or tieback points.
+From there, we ran a line down to the ground from the hooks with a counterweight to provide extra stability.

-Using this system, we set up four BISOMAC hoists to suspend a pair of 45-foot Altrex platforms (which was more efficient than the trio of 30-foot platforms offered by a competitor).
+Using this system, we set up four BISOMAC hoists to suspend a pair of 45-foot Altrex platforms—which was far more efficient than the trio of 30-foot platforms offered by a competitor.
 We added a pair of Beta Max Leo hoists with 1,000 pounds of capacity—perfect for running 800-pound glass panels up to the work area.

-On top of that, we were able to provide training and certification to the personnel who would be working on the platforms, thus helping maintain compliance with OSHA regulations for at-height worksites.
+We also provided training and certification to the personnel working on the platforms, thereby helping maintain compliance with OSHA regulations.

-The result of this solution was to allow construction personnel to get to work on the building’s facade without sacrificing safety or damaging the paving stones at the base.
-In addition, they were saved the expense of more costly solutions such as setting up barriers on the opposite side of the stadium or using shorter platforms that would require more manpower.
+The innovative solution allowed construction personnel to work on the building’s facade without sacrificing safety or damaging the paving stones.
+In addition, it saved the college the expense of setting up barriers or using shorter platforms that required more manpower.

-Scaffolding Solutions has been helping general contractors and other customers complete remodeling, construction, and building maintenance projects for well over a decade.
-We provide innovative solutions that are designed to meet needs at reduced costs without compromising safety.
+Scaffolding Solutions has helped general contractors and other customers safely complete their remodeling, construction, and building maintenance projects.
+We provide innovative solutions designed to meet needs at reduced costs—without compromising safety.